You Promised a Lifetime

 You Promised a Lifetime is the debut extended play (EP) by British singer and songwriter Myles Smith.
-It was announced on 23 February 2024 released on 29 March 2024 by It's Okay to Feel and Sony Music Entertainment UK.
+It was announced on 23 February 2024 released on 29 March 2024 by It's Okay to Feel and Sony Music UK.

 Upon release, Smith said "This title represents a profound, yet neutral statement, which gains meaning through the perspective of the person reading it.
 With the project, my own stories, and the stories of those around me were used to create it, but it's the stories and journeys of those listening who truly give it life, depending on where you are in life and what you are feeling.
 I hope it gives space to people to unlock their own meanings."

 The album debuted at number 30 on the UK Album Downloads Chart, but peaked at number 18 in January 2025 following his BBC Introducing Artist of the Year award win.

 The EP was supported with his second headline tour, The Not So Slightly Less Lonely Tour through May and June 2024.

 An acoustic version of the EP was released digitally on 3 May 2024.